-15 On a global scale, cardiovascular diseases (CVDs) account for the vast majority of deaths and illnesses.
-This exerts 16 an immense burden on healthcare despite decades of therapeutic progress.
-Conventional interventions, such as 17 various pharmacological agents, surgical processes, and lifestyle changes, have shown improvement, but they still 18 fall short in the context of addressing the underlying molecular and genetic reasons of these diseases.
-Gene therapy 19 has emerged as an approach that promises to rectify or modify the disease from its root rather than just controlling 20 the symptoms.
-It is thus an innovative way to directly manipulate the disease genes that serve as the prime cause of 21 various cardiovascular disorders.
-Thus, gene therapy holds the potential to transform the way of addressing 22 cardiovascular diseases shortly, unleashing a new era in the field of biotechnology and biomedical research.
+On a global scale, cardiovascular diseases (CVDs) account for the vast majority of deaths and illnesses.
+This exerts an immense burden on healthcare in spite of decades of therapeutic progress.
+Conventional interventions such as various pharmacological agents, surgical processes, and lifestyle changes have shown improvement but they still fall short in the context of addressing the underlying molecular and genetic reasons of these diseases.
+Gene therapy has emerged as an approach that promises to rectify or modify the disease from its root rather than just controlling the symptoms.
+It is thus an innovative way to directly manipulate the disease genes that serve as the prime cause of various cardiovascular disorders.
+Thus, gene therapy holds the potential to transform the way of addressing cardiovascular diseases in the near future, unleashing a new era in the field of biotechnology and biomedical research.

-23 II.
 Gene therapy